Palace Music (horse)

-Palace Music (April 12, 1981 – January 7, 2008) was an American Thoroughbred racehorse and a Champion sire who won Group/Grade 1 stakes in both Europe and the United States.
+Palace Music (12 April 1981 – 7 January 2008) was an American-bred Thoroughbred racehorse and champion sire.
+Trained in both France and the United States, he won Group/Grade 1 stakes in both Europe and the United States.

 Background

-Bred by Walter J. Salmon, Jr. at his Mereworth Farm in Lexington, Kentucky, he was sired by Northern Dancer's son, The Minstrel.
+Bred by Walter J. Salmon, Jr. at his Mereworth Farm in Lexington, Kentucky, he was sired by The Minstrel, a son of Northern Dancers.
 His dam was Come My Prince, a daughter of Prince John, whom The Bloodhorse magazine called "one of the greatest broodmare sires of all time."

 Purchased and raced by Nelson Bunker Hunt and Bruce McNall's Summa Stable, he was conditioned for racing on turf in France by Patrick Biancone.

 Racing career

 At age three Palace Music won the Group 3 Prix Daphnis at Longchamp Racecourse in Paris.
-In the fall he won the Group 1 Champion Stakes at Newmarket Racecourse in England.
+In the autumn he won the Group 1 Champion Stakes at Newmarket Racecourse in England.
 As a four-year-old, Palace Music's only significant win in 1985 came in the Group 3 La Coupe de Maisons-Laffitte at Maisons-Laffitte Racecourse.
-Sent to the United States for the November 2, 1985 Breeders' Cup Mile, hosted that year by Aqueduct Racetrack, Palace Music finished second to Cozzene but was disqualified for interference and placed ninth.
+Sent to the United States for the 2 November 1985 Breeders' Cup Mile, hosted that year by Aqueduct Racetrack, Palace Music finished second to Cozzene but was disqualified for interference and placed ninth.

-Palace Music remained in the United States, Allen E. Paulson acquired an interest in Palace Music from Bruce McNall.
-Turned over to American Hall of Fame trainer Charlie Whittingham, in 1986 the then five-year-old Palace Music won three stakes races on turf in California and came from fifteen lengths back to finish second by a head to Last Tycoon in the November 1, 1986 Breeders' Cup Mile hosted by Santa Anita Park in California.
+Palace Music remained in the United States, Allen E. Paulson having acquired an interest in the colt from Bruce McNall.
+Turned over to American Hall of Fame trainer Charlie Whittingham, in 1986 the five-year-old won three stakes races on turf in California and came from fifteen lengths back to finish second by a head to Last Tycoon in the 1 November 1986 Breeders' Cup Mile hosted by Santa Anita Park in California.
 Shipped east to Maryland, two weeks later Palace Music finished third to long-shot winner Lieuenant's Lark in the Washington, D.C.
 International Stakes at Laurel Park Racecourse.